InsightsInsight - Brachers - POSTED: July 30 2019

 Meeting the needs of clients with Dementia

-Mary Rimmer outlines ways in which organisations can make their work and business more dementia-friendly
+Mary Rimmer outlines ways in which law firms can make their work and business more dementia-friendly.

 Alzheimer’s Disease International estimates that someone is diagnosed with dementia every three seconds worldwide.
 In 2017, 50 million people were estimated to be living with dementia, which is set to increase to 75 million by 20130 and to 131.5 million by 2050.

 In December 2013, the UK government hosted a G8 summit on dementia, which acknowledged dementia as a global disease burden and highlighted the need for research collaboration and multilateral partners.

 In May 2017, the World Health Assembly endorsed the Global Action Plan on the Public Health Response to Dementia 2017-2025.
 It sets a challenge to governments to recognise dementia as a public health priority and to utilise the plan as a framework for developing national strategies.

 In 2004, Japan’s government launched a nationwide campaign to build community networks.
 This was a key focus of the ‘Dementia Friends’ social action movement, launched in England, Wales and Northern Ireland in 213, which sees individuals being trained by the Alzheimer’s Society to become a ‘Dementia Friends Champion’.

 Champions hold information sessions focusing on the personal impact of dementia, spreading awareness and creating Dementia Friends.
 There are approximately 16 million Dementia Friends worldwide, and almost 50 countries are developing programmes.
 Trust and estate practitioners, many of whom work with vulnerable or elderly clients, including those living with dementia, are well placed to become Dementia Friends, and some pointers for how practitioners might get involved are given below.